| Facts and Stats

 The Plan provides licence holders with the opportunity to better manage their entitlements through the introduction of carryover and permanent trade.

-For further information or to obtain technical material relied upon for management arrangements, please contact Brendan Cossens from GMW on (03) 5475 3907.
+For further information or to obtain technical material relied upon for management arrangements, please contact the Groundwater and Streams section at GMW on 1800 013 357.